uperl/Photography-DX/README.md

 ## speed

 The film speed.
-Must be a legal ISO arithmetic value.
+Must be a legal ISO arithmetic value between 25 and 5000.
 Defaults to ISO 100.

 Special values 1-8 denote "custom" values.